arp-wtm/BriscolaScoreKeeper/README.md

 As you can see, the total value of cards in the deck adds up to 120 points.
 <br> Therefore, the player or team which scores 61 points or more wins the game.<br>
+# ADVICE: I'm not an expert devoleper so use this code carefully.

+### User interface:

+I choose this user interface:
+- two columns with name, score e five buttons point for each team
+- a central reset bottom button.

+### Used views:
+- an external ScrollView implementing landscape mode and visualization for little screen device
+- inside that a RelativeLayout for positioning the columns layout and reset Button
+- an horizontal LinearLayout with two columns inside separated by a single line View
+  - each column is a vertical LinearLayout with 2 TextView and 5 Button

+### Testing:
+I tested compatibility with Nexus 5 5.0 1080x1920 xxhdpi

+Used content description on text and button views for screen readers and other accessibility tools

 # term of use
 Copyright (C) 2017 The Android Open Source Project<br>